HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="median-cms-image-size.png",
-  caption="Median image size by CMS.", description="Column chart showing the median weight of image resources downloaded in each of the top five most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1491116500&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
+  caption="Median image size by CMS.", description="Column chart showing the median weight of image resources downloaded in each of the top five most adopted CMSs, for each device.
+For WordPress it's 1,202 KB on desktop and 1,100 KB on mobile, for Drupal it's 1,279 KB on desktop and 1,158 KB on mobile, for Joomla it's 1,690 KB and 1,504 KB, for Wix it's 647 KB on desktop and 290 KB on mobile, and finally for Squarespace it's 1,623 KB for desktop and 1,790 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1491116500&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"